oscdev-io/birdplan/tests/t40_bgp/t24_import_kernel/README.md

 # BGP importing of kernel routes

-Router r1 should export its kernel on interface eth1 but not export to r2.
+Router r1 should import its kernel routes on interface eth1 but not export to r2.

 In the case of "test_import_kernel": **(default)**
   - r1 should not be importing kernel routes by default.

 In the case of "test_import_kernel_true":
-  - r1 should importing kernel routes.
+  - r1 should be importing kernel routes and not blackhole routes.

 In the case of "test_import_kernel_false":
+  - r1 should not be importing kernel routes.

+In the case of "test_import_kernel_blackhole_true":
+  - r1 should be importing kernel blackhole routes but not normal kernel routes.

+In the case of "test_import_kernel_blackhole_false":
   - r1 should not be importing kernel routes.